pmiklos/byteball-devnet-config/README.md

 ```

 ## Learn more
-* [byteball-devnet](../../../byteball-devnet) - devnet source code and documentation
+* [obyte-devnet](../../../obyte-devnet) - devnet source code and documentation
-* [pmiklos/byteball-devnet](https://hub.docker.com/r/pmiklos/byteball-devnet/) - prebuilt docker image to run the devnet
+* [pmiklos/obyte-devnet](https://hub.docker.com/r/pmiklos/obyte-devnet/) - prebuilt docker image to run the devnet

 ## Known issues

-The `postinstall` script does not seem to be executed after running `npm update` so a manual execution of the postinstall might be necessary every time `byteballcore` is updated.
+The `postinstall` script does not seem to be executed after running `npm update` so a manual execution of the postinstall might be necessary every time `ocore` is updated.